 Block 2.1: Babies and children of Christians have automatically been registered under the state or majority religion.
-(3.25 points)
+(3.50 points)

 This happens very frequently to Christians who do not have anglicized names.
-Nowadays questions are asked of Christians who have names of Indian origin.
-Everything Indian has been equated with Hinduism, so being a Christian means that one cannot have an "Indian" name and if that is the case, questions are raised.
-These Christians will have to go a long way to have authorities change the 'default' Hindu religion to Christian.
-And the same goes for the next generations.
+Questions are asked of Christians who have names of Indian origin: Everything Indian has been equated with Hinduism so being a Christian means that one should not have an 'Indian' name.
+Christians with Indian names end up having to exert a lot of energy trying to get the authorities to change the 'default' registration entry (Hindu religion) to Christian.
+And the same goes for the future generations too.